-“And so we have the prophetic word confirmed, which you do well to heed as a light that shines in a dark place, until the day dawns and the morning star rises in your hearts”
+“And so we have the prophetic word confirmed, which you do well to heed as a light that shines in a dark place, until the day dawns and the morning star rises in your hearts.”

 as a light that shines

-Light dispels darkness.
+“Light” dispels darkness.
 When Jesus comes, He will dispel the darkness of our world.
 This world is a place of moral squalor.
 Jesus enlightens darkened minds.

-“But the path of the just is like the shining sun, That shines ever brighter unto the perfect day” (Proverbs 4:18).
+Pr 4:18, “But the path of the just is like the shining sun,

 in a dark place